wrex/lessons/content/post/2019-05-05-dominating-tritones.md

 Woah.
 This means you can "comp" to an entire 12-bar blues using just two fingers on your left hand!
 You move your hand lower by one fret when playing the IV chord, and higher by one fret when playing the V!

-{{< youtube BQLFxfDFohQ  >}}

 ## Tritones for soloing

 Tritones aren't only useful for rhythm, they are just as useful for playing lead.

-I'm far from the world's greatest guitarist, but here's a video of me soloing over the 12-bar blues.
-All I'm thinking about is using notes from the Am pentatonic scale, with some tritones sprinkled for the chord I'm currently playing over.
+I'm far from the world's greatest guitarist, but here's a video of me using tritones to comp a 12-bar blues.
 It sounds particularly sweet if you highlight one or both of the tritone notes at the exact moment the chords change:

 {{< youtube PE3uo6ja2aQ >}}